- Meetings & Events

-The AMS forwards job vacancy notices, fellowship announcements, conference announcements, calls for papers for conferences, contents of new journal issues, and other similar announcements to its "AMS-Announce" (or "Musicology-announce") bulletin boards.
+AMS-Announce is the place where the AMS forwards job vacancy notices, fellowship announcements, conference announcements, calls for papers for conferences, contents of new journal issues, and other similar announcements to its bulletin boards.

 This is a free service for those wishing to advertise jobs, fellowships, conferences, and other announcements.
 Membership in the AMS is not required, but we encourage readers to join and support AMS activities.

 AMS-Announce subscription is completely separate from AMS membership.
 There are three ways to subscribe (bulletin board mirrors):

 1) AMS-Announce via the University of Nebraska's email distribution list (Listserv)

 This list is commercial-free and run with L-Soft Listserv software, thanks to the administrative assistance of the University of Nebraska, Lincoln.
 See the AMS-Announce subscription page for information on how to subscribe or log in at the Listserv List Member Home at UNL.